 Develop your reading habits to uncover different topics and present them in front of audiences.

 2. Keep it clean

-Try not to include jargons in the content as they leave most readers perplexed.
+Try not to include jargon in the content as they leave most readers perplexed.
 Don’t write for words but for meaning and purpose.
-Even a simple 200 words post can easily attract more than 5000 visitors rather a lengthy 1000 words article.
+Even a simple 200 words post can easily attract more than 5000 visitors rather than a lengthy 1000 words article.
 So, keep your post clean and tidy.